-Choir: St. Charles
+Choir: St. James

 The Lord be with you.
 And with your spirit.

-The Gospel of the Lord.
+Sisters and brothers, the Gospel of the Lord.
 Praise to you Lord Jesus Christ.

-Permission to podcast/stream the music in this liturgy obtained from ONE LICENSE, License No.A-718591.
+Permission to podcast/stream the music in this liturgy obtained from ONE LICENSE, License No.A-718591

 View videos of the current and past weeks’ Sunday Masses.
 If you wish, you can also view just the homilies from the Mass.
 To help you follow along with the Mass we offer a subscription to the large-print Prayer & Worship Guide, our gift to you.